microsoft/language-server-protocol/_specifications/lsp/3.18/notebookDocument/notebook.md

 	/**
 	 * The actual changes to the notebook document.
 	 *
-	 * The change describes single state change to the notebook document.
+	 * The change describes a single state change to the notebook document,
-	 * So it moves a notebook document, its cells and its cell text document
+	 * so it moves a notebook document, its cells and its cell text document
 	 * contents from state S to S'.
 	 *
 	 * To mirror the content of a notebook using change events use the